project-imprimis/libprimis/doc/engine.md

 * Game code: an actual game written using the facilities written in the engine
 * Game server: a locally or remotely hosted server that manages game clients
 * Master server: a service that provides a list of game server names to clients

+## 1.5 System Contexts
+---

+The Imprimis engine, like any other program, is designed for particular underlying hardware and software contexts.
+The Imprimis engine does not especially target a huge breadth of hardware and operating system contexts, less than even its predecessor engines, as a result of Imprimis' focus on providing good support to the platforms it does target.

+### 1.5.1 Operating System
+---

+Imprimis officially supports only the 64-bit Windows and Linux platforms.
+While a 64-bit OS is not strictly required to implement the engine, 32-bit OSes have fallen from widespread use and as a result are not part of what the engine explicitly targets.

+The macOS operating system is not supported by the engine, for a handful of
+reasons:

+* the macOS system charges developers to distribute programs widely on macOS
+* macOS has deprecated OpenGL support, required for the game to run
+* macOS is moving away from x86 and commodity CPUs & GPUs

+### 1.5.2 Hardware
+---

+Imprimis currently targets only the x86-64 instruction set, widely used by desktops and laptops.
+Imprimis does not currently target ARMv8 (used by mobile devices) or POWER architectures which are not widely used for gaming.

+Imprimis only supports little-endian bit ordering and as a result lacks the capabilities to run on big-endian systems such as the aformentioned POWER.

+For graphics processing, hardware capable of supporting the OpenGL 4.0 standard is required; this includes graphics at least as new as Intel Ivy Bridge, AMD's Northern Islands (HD 5000 series), or Nvidia's Fermi (GTX 400 series).
+Older hardware support is omitted as few cards of this era are capable of running Imprimis at reasonable frame rates.

+The engine does not require the SSSE3 (Supplemental Streaming SIMD Extension 3) extensions required of many games and as a result can run on Phenom era processors without issue.

+#### Performance Considerations

+The Imprimis engine is single-threaded, making many-core CPUs largely irrelevant to the engine's performance; therefore, any big-core (non Atom or Jaguar based) CPU since around 2010 should be easily adequate to run well-designed levels on Imprimis.

+At least two gigabytes of RAM is recommended to run the game, while four or more is easily sufficient to fully utilize the engine.

+Nearly all graphics cards that support the OpenGL 4.0 standard should be able to run Imprimis at reasonable speeds, though a card of the RX 460/GTX 950 class is needed to bump graphics up to high levels.

 # 2. World
 ---